 - Any or all of the components of metabolic syndrome (elevated cholesterol, elevated blood pressure, prediabetes or type 2 diabetes, obesity, or just increased waistline) is associated with high hemoglobin levels .

-Remember, elevated hemoglobin is always a symptom, never a disease.
-However, changes in your hemoglobin lab results are often an important indicator of the progress you are making toward getting back to health.
+Remember, elevated hemoglobin is always a symptom, never a disease in itself.
+However, changes in your hemoglobin lab results are often an important indicator of the progress you are making toward getting back to health, and hemoglobin results can also play a role in the diagnostic process.